AP English Language

 2. How can we see through the rhetoric that surrounds us?
 Our reading in The Omnivore's Dilemma, for example, will push students to confront the complexity in a basic choice they face every day: what to eat for dinner.
 Eschewing easy answers, this book examines the American "food chain" in depth and looks beyond the shiny promises that products use to lure customers.

 I have been very proud by my students' performance in the past.
 For the past years, over two thirds of my students have earned scores of 4 or 5 on the exam at the end of the year (with 5 as the most common grade).
-In addition, my students have won more than $25,000 in college scholarships for the Peace Essay Contest entries they completed as part of the class.
-(This contest has since been replaced with the AFSA essay contest, which my students are entering for the first time this year.)
+In addition, my students have won more than $25,000 in college scholarships for entries into essay contests they have completed as part of the class, and they have also won numerous Scholastic Arts and Writing awards for essays threy wrote in class.
+This year, my students will enter the AFSA essay contest as our major researched argument challenge of the year.
+(Note that only U.S. citizens living abroad or students living in within the United States are eligible to enter this contest, and the children of AFSA members are ineligible.
+Any ineligible students are still welcome to join the class, but they should be aware that they won't be able to submit their essays to the competition.)

 Who should apply: Students with a love for words, argumentation, and reading who would like to invest time and energy into exploring language more deeply.
 As this is a college-level writing course, students should come in with the ability to write with polish and read difficult high-level texts, and they should have a solid background involving reading and writing in rich and varied genres.
-They do not need extensive experience with formal literary analysis or essay writing.
+No background or interest in foreign policy, bilingual education, food science, or living in a hut in the woods is necessary.
+Students do not need extensive experience with formal literary analysis or essay writing.

 I do not recommend this course for students who are seeking more remedial instruction in reading or writing.
 While I do provide some grammatical instruction, this course is not appropriate for students who struggle with extensive grammatical errors or who have great difficulty with the writing skills section of the SAT.
-This is a challenging course designed to take students who have mastered high-school-level work to an even more advanced level.
-Students who are self-disciplined and internally-motivated tend to excel in this class, while students who have trouble managing their time and the "abstract" demands of an online class may be better served by a more conventional class setting.
+(I recommend an SAT score in both the English and writing sections of the SAT of at least 600 as a pre-requisite.)
+This is a challenging, high-level course designed to take students who have mastered high-school-level work to an even more advanced level.
+Students who are self-disciplined and internally-motivated tend to excel in this class, while students who have trouble managing their time and the abstract demands of an online class may be better served by a more conventional class setting.

 Note: this course is open to 10th, 11th and 12th graders.
 I occasionally admit 9th graders who present exceptional credentials, but I feel that younger students (9th and 10th graders) should only take this class if they are prepared to excel in it, not merely manage its demands-- otherwise, they are better served by waiting until they can have a completely positive class experience.